locationtech/geomesa/geomesa-gs-plugin/README.md

-# GeoMesa GeoServer Plugins
+# GeoMesa GeoServer 2.8.x Plugins

-GeoMesa provides an easy way to integrate with GeoServer.
+GeoMesa provides an easy way to integrate with GeoServer 2.8.x.
 When built, the various GeoServer modules will all produce a zip file containing all the artifacts needed for GeoServer.

+Note: if you can't use GeoServer 2.8.x, older versions of GeoMesa are compatible with GeoServer 2.5.x.
+See [geomesa-1.1.0-rc.7](tree/geomesa-1.1.0-rc.7) for the last compatible version.

 ### Installation